Skills

 How Skills Work

-- At startup, indusagi scans skill locations and extracts names and descriptions
+- At startup, indusagi scans the skill roots (

-This is progressive disclosure: only descriptions are always in context, full instructions load on-demand.
+This is progressive disclosure: only descriptions are in context; full

 Skill Commands